NatalieLockyer/the_beauty_box/README.md

 * [Pexels](https://www.pexels.com/) - Used for selecting images for my website
 * [Coverr](https://coverr.co/) - Used for selecting videos for my website
 * [Kaggle](https://www.kaggle.com/) - Used to get database content for products
+* [MailChimp](https://mailchimp.com/) - Used for newletter subscription pop up
+* [Slack](https://app.slack.com/) - Used for trouble shooting with colleagues

+A special thank you to Gemma Sayers who came to my rescue in my hour of need.
+And a huge thank you to my family, who have supported me throughout this whole course.